 Feather River

+Operation of Sites Reservoir has the potential to change water temperatures in the Feather River that could affect the life stages of white sturgeon present.
+As described in Appendix 11B, the two methods used to analyze temperature-related effects to white sturgeon in the Feather River were: (1) Physical Model Output Characterization; and (2) Water Temperature Index Value/Range Exceedance Analysis.
+More details on these methods are provided in Appendix 11B.

-11B-3Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between Alternatives 1, 2, and 3 and the NAA in the Feather River LFC below the Fish Barrier Dam and in the HFC at Gridley indicates that water temperatures would be predominantly similar among alternatives during the period of presence of each life stage of green sturgeon (Appendix 6C, River Temperature Modeling (HEC5Q and Reclamation Temperature Model), Tables 6C-16-1a to 6C-16-4c, Tables 6C-18-1a to 6C-18-4c; Figures 6C-16-1 to 6C-16-18, Figures 6C-18-1 to 6C-18-18).
-At all locations, mean monthly water temperatures for all months within all water year types under Alt 1A and Alt 1B were within ±0.7°F of the NAA.
-Water temperature modeling results for Alt 2 and Alt 3 were similar to those of Alt 1 at all locations. .
+The Sites Authority evaluated water temperature model outputs during the period of presence and in the locations of each life stage of white sturgeon in the Feather River (see Appendix 11B, Table 11B-3 for timing and locations).
+Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between Alternatives 1, 2, and 3 and the NAA in the Feather River LFC below the Fish Barrier Dam and in the HFC at Gridley Bridge indicates that water temperatures would be predominantly similar among alternatives during the period of presence of each life stage (Appendix 6C, Tables 6C-16-1a to 6C-16-4c, Tables 6C-18-1a to 6C-18-4c; Figures 6C-16-1 to 6C-16-18, Figures 6C-18-1 to 6C-18-18).
+At all locations, mean monthly water temperatures for all months within all water year types under Alternatives 1A and 1B were within 0.7°F of the NAA.
+Water temperature modeling results for Alternatives 2 and 3 were similar to those of Alternative 1 at all locations.
+These results suggest that temperature-related effects to white sturgeon in the Feather River would be negligible.

-Results of the analysis of exceedance above water temperature index values for white sturgeon in the Feather River from Appendix 11B, Fisheries Impact Assessment Methods, Table X are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. In the LFC below the Fish Barrier Dam, there would be no differences in exceedance of water temperature indices for any life stage between Alt 1A and Alt 1B compared to the NAA in any month or water year type.
-In the HFC, for each life stage in each month and water year type, the difference in percent of days exceeding each index value between the NAA and Alt 1A and between the NAA and Alt 1B would be <5%, with some isolated exceptions.
-Below Thermalito Afterbay in April of Critically Dry Water Years and May of Dry Water Years, there would be 8.3% and 5.6% reductions, respectively, in exceedance above the spawning and egg incubation index value of 61°F under both Alt 1A and Alt 1B compared to the NAA.
-Below Thermalito Afterbay in June of Above Normal Water Years, there would be a 9.1% reduction in exceedance above the juvenile rearing and emigration index value of 66°F under Alt 1A compared to the NAA.
-Also below Thermalito Afterbay in June and September of Critically Dry Water Years, there would be 8.3% increases in exceedance above the juvenile rearing and emigration index value of 66°F under both Alt 1A and Alt 1B compared to the NAA.
-There would also be a 5.6% increase in exceedance above the 66°F juvenile rearing and emigration index value below Thermalito Afterbay in June of Dry Water Years under Alt 1B relative to the NAA.
-At the mouth of the Feather River, there would be no differences in exceedances of water temperature indices for any life stage between Alt 1A and Alt 1B compared to the NAA in any month or water year type.
+Results of the analysis of exceedance above water temperature index values for white sturgeon in the Feather River from Appendix 11B, Table 11B-3 are presented in Appendix 11D, Table 11D-213 through Table 11D-221.
+In the LFC below the Fish Barrier Dam, there would be no differences in exceedance of water temperature indices for any life stage between Alternatives 1A and 1B compared to the NAA in any month or water year type.
+In the HFC, for each life stage in each month and water year type, the difference in percent of days exceeding each index value between the NAA and Alternative 1A and between the NAA and Alternative 1B would be <5%, with some isolated exceptions.
+Below Thermalito Afterbay in April of Critically Dry Water Years and May of Dry Water Years, there would be 8.3% and 5.6% reductions, respectively, in exceedance above the spawning and egg incubation index value of 61°F under both Alternatives 1A and 1B compared to the NAA.
+Below Thermalito Afterbay in June of Above Normal Water Years, there would be a 9.1% reduction in exceedance above the juvenile rearing and emigration index value of 66°F under Alternative 1A compared to the NAA.
+Also, below Thermalito Afterbay in June and September of Critically Dry Water Years, there would be 8.3% increases in exceedance above the juvenile rearing and emigration index value of 66°F under both Alternatives 1A and 1B compared to the NAA.
+There would also be a 5.6% increase in exceedance above the 66°F juvenile rearing and emigration index value below Thermalito Afterbay in June of Dry Water Years under Alternative 1B relative to the NAA.
+At the mouth of the Feather River, there would be no differences in exceedances of water temperature indices for any life stage between Alternatives 1A and 1B compared to the NAA in any month or water year type.